Let’s get personal

 Data can uncover previously unknown issues in your workplace.
 By assessing your employees’ current health needs, either through online or onsite assessments, you can figure out where to allocate your limited resources.
 These data-driven assessments can reveal issues that employees weren’t willing to speak up about, or were not yet motivated to change.

 For example, you might find employees in one office location are far more stressed than the rest of your teams; or discover that lack of sleep is a big problem across many of your employees.
 This data allows you to customise your program further for your employees.

 Trends indicate that a personalised approach is no longer a nice-to-have, but a must-have.

 The new recruits entering the workforce have been brought up on self-directed learning.
 Even at school, they’ve been able to choose what they learn about and how.
-In their personal lives, the unbelievable amount of choice and information has conditioned them to want to choose and customise their lives, from the type of yoghurt they eat, to which shows they watch and when, to how they parent their children.
-A top-down approach to wellness will be seen as patriarchal and interference.
+In their personal lives, the unbelievable amount of choice and information has conditioned them to want to choose and customise their lives, from the type of yoghurt they eat, to which shows they watch and when to how they parent their children.
+A top-down approach to wellness will be seen as patriarchal and interfere.
 A programmatic approach, such as “this year we focus on ergonomics” will be ignored, as employees follow their own interests.